Right-click for episode transcript

 FIONA: Same thing.

 MOLLY BLOOM: So you guys were really close.
-You both guessed farm animals eating, and it was a mini horse eating.
+You both guessed farm animals eating.
+And it was a mini horse eating.

 FIONA: A horse?